jdlich/cas-docs/content/chapters/07-services-management.md

 You can list as many authorized users as you like.
 The password attribute isn't used because by default you're configuring a set of authorized users who will authenticate using CAS.
 (Yes, by default, administrators use CAS to authenticate to the administrative panels in CAS.)
 However, this is using Spring Security, so you can replace more of this wiring and instead configure Spring Security to authenticate users in some other way.

-The services registry has only one role, but the key of that role is configured in cas.properties, so you can use something other than ROLE_ADMIN if you want -- that might make sense if you reconfigured Spring Security to use an external user details service that has more roles in it beyond the single in-or-out role used for the CAS Services Registry.
+The services registry has only one role, but the key of that role is configured in `cas.properties`, so you can use something other than `ROLE_ADMIN` if you want -- that might make sense if you reconfigured Spring Security to use an external user details service that has more roles in it beyond the single in-or-out role used for the CAS Services Registry.

 Usernames enumerated in the user details service with authority `ROLE_ADMIN` will be able to access the Services Registry interface.
 All other users will be denied access.